TorrenTamm/discordjs-musicbot-plugin/README.md

 __Installation:__
 * `npm install discord.js-musicbot-addon`
-If you have troubles installing, see [this link](https://github.com/DarkoPendragon/discord.js-musicbot-addon/wiki/Installation-&-Troubleshooting) or [join the discord server](https://discordapp.com/invite/JHMtwhG).
 Note that the NPM version will be *slightly behind* the GitHub version.

 # Examples
 ***
-See [this page](https://github.com/DarkoPendragon/discord.js-musicbot-addon/blob/master/examples/examples.md) on the repo for examples.
+See [this page](https://github.com/TorrenTamm/discord.js-musicbot-plugin/blob/master/examples/examples.md) on the repo for examples.

 # Options & Config.
 ***